 WELLNESS FOR FIRST RESPONDERS

 Trooper First Class (TFC) Christine Jeltema of the Connecticut State Police and Firefighter/paramedic Michelle Fayed of Miami-Dade Fire Rescue stressed the importance of funding Mental Health First Aid for first responders.
 According to Fayed, “firefighters are three times more likely to die by suicide than to die in line of duty.”
 The unique needs that exist for Fire/EMS workers regarding substance use and mental health and wellness led Fayed to help author a new version of Mental Health First Aid specifically tailored to Fire/EMS populations.
 Similarly, TFC Jeltema has seen untreated mental illness and substance use disorders wreak havoc in the lives of State Troopers.
 According to Jeltema, Mental Health First Aid training can make a difference in these situations by provider first responders, “the tools to help each other if our peers are in crisis.”

 The briefings were sponsored by Senator Richard Blumenthal (D-CT) as well as Representatives Lynn Jenkins (R-KS), Doris Matsui (D-CA) and the Congressional Mental Health Caucus, co-chaired by Representative Grace Napolitano (D-CA).

-Congress is currently deciding funding priorities for FY 2019 – and the National Council for Behavioral Health needs your help to ensure Mental Health First Aid makes the list.
+Congress is currently deciding funding priorities for FY 2019 – and the National Council for Mental Wellbeing needs your help to ensure Mental Health First Aid makes the list.
 Over the last few years, Congress has supported funding for Mental Health First Aid trainings for teachers, law enforcement, and emergency first responders and recently increased the program’s annual funding from $14 million to $19 million.
 Will you take two minutes and urge your legislators to continue supporting Mental Health First Aid training?
 Take action today!